Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects

-As in \citet{gardner2018gpytorch}, we use a technique from \citet{saad2003iterative} to calculate the partial Lanczos tridiagonal matrices $\tilde{T}_1,\dots,\tilde{T}_t$ from the coefficients of the preconditioned CG algorithm when solving $(\Sigma^{-1} + Z^T W Z)^{-1}z_1,\dots, (W+\tilde{\Sigma}^{-1})^{-1}z_t$ $t$ times; see Appendix \ref{appendix:CGalgo}.
-In doing so, we avoid running the Lanczos algorithm, which brings multiple advantages: Numerical instabilities are not an issue, storing $\tilde{Q}_i$ is not necessary, and the linear solves $(\Sigma^{-1} + Z^T W Z)^{-1}z_i$ can be reused in the stochastic trace estimation (STE) for calculating derivatives of the log-determinant, e.g., as follows:
+Similarly as in \citet{gardner2018gpytorch}, we use a technique from \citet{saad2003iterative} to calculate the partial Lanczos tridiagonal matrices $\tilde{T}_1,\dots,\tilde{T}_t$ from the coefficients of the preconditioned CG algorithm when solving $(\Sigma^{-1} + Z^T W Z)^{-1}z_1,\dots, (\Sigma^{-1} + Z^T W Z)^{-1}z_t$ $t$ times; see Appendix \ref{appendix:CGalgo}.
+In doing so, we avoid running the Lanczos algorithm, which brings multiple advantages: Numerical instabilities of the Lanczos algorithm due to loss of orthogonality \citep{saad2003iterative} are not an issue, storing $\tilde{Q}_i$ is not necessary, and the linear solves $(\Sigma^{-1} + Z^T W Z)^{-1}z_i$ can be reused in stochastic trace estimation (STE) for calculating derivatives of the log-determinant, e.g., as follows:

 Gradients can thus be calculated with minimal computational overhead once the likelihood is calculated.
 In Appendix \ref{PAppendix}, we show in detail how to calculate derivatives of log-determinants with respect to $\theta$, $F$, $b^*$, and $\xi$, using STE and a form of variance reduction with control variates based on the SSOR preconditioner introduced in the next section.
+We choose the Lanczos rank $l$ adaptively by running the preconditioned CG algorithm until it has converged.
+The number of random vectors $t$ controls the stochastic trace estimation variance and is studied empirically in Section \ref{prec_compare}.

-Trace terms of the Fisher information in \eqref{FisherI} can also be approximated with STE as follows:
+Trace terms of the Fisher information given in \eqref{FisherI} can also be approximated with STE as follows: